Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: How to Find It?

 \subsection{Two Practical Cases}

-There are two practical bailout cases corresponding to the two aforementioned models.
-In this subsection, we describe the relationship and differences between the two practical cases and depict the properties, the objective functions, the decision variables as well as the available solutions of these two problems.
-Figure \ref{fig:problem} shows the relationship between the problems.
+There are two practical bailout scenarios that correspond to the two models discussed earlier.
+In this subsection, we clarify the relationships and distinctions between these cases, highlighting their key properties, objective functions, decision variables, and potential solutions.
+Figure~\ref{fig:problem} offers a graphical representation of the connection between these two problems.

-\textit{Case~1} is based on the original E-N model that considers the inter-bank financial network. \textit{Case~2} is based on the extended E-N model, which not only considers the inter-bank network but also sets up each bank to hold a variety of external assets and to make fire sales in the event of a shock.
-Different settings make the properties of the cases different.
-In \textit{Case~1}, the solution of the payment vector and the rescue vector can still be expressed as a LP \citep{eisenberg2001systemic} that is easy to be solved.
-However, in \textit{Case~2}, the overlapping portfolios and the fire sales increase the complexity of the solution to the optimal bailout: the objective function of this case is not explicitly expressed, making it difficult to be solved.
+\textit{Case~1} is based on the original E–N model, which focuses on the interbank financial network. \textit{Case~2}, in contrast, builds on the extended E–N model, incorporating not only the interbank network but also allowing each bank to hold external assets and engage in fire sales in the event of a shock.
+These distinct configurations give rise to different characteristics in the two cases.
+In \textit{Case~1}, the solution for the payment and rescue vectors can be expressed as a linear program (LP) \citep{eisenberg2001systemic}, which is computationally tractable.
+However, in \textit{Case~2}, the inclusion of overlapping portfolios and fire sales significantly increases the complexity of solving the optimal bailout.
+The objective function in \textit{Case~2} cannot be explicitly expressed, rendering the problem much harder to solve.

-How to verify the effectiveness of the PGO approach?
-For \textit{Case~1}, we compare the result of the known optimal bailout (solved by LP precisely) with the result of the PGO method.
-Comparing the gaps between the solution of PGO and the optimal solution will provide us with an intuitive idea of the efficiency level of PGO.
-For the \textit{Case~2}, \cite{ma2021joint} have proposed an effective heuristic algorithm based on successive linear programming approach, which considers the objective function $Pay_{all}$, instead of $Save_{all}$.
-We call this method Heuristic in short.
-However, using the PGO method, we can make $Save_{all}$ our objective function.
-In order to compare the efficiency of two different algorithms, we also obtain the corresponding results using the PGO method with $Pay_{all}$ as the objective function.
-Table \ref{tb:2cases} provides an overview of those aforementioned circumstances.